francisnazareth/iaas-k8s/README.md

 This repository contains Bicep templates to deploy a Kubernetes cluster on Azure using Infrastructure as Code (IaC).

+## Features

+- Single command based installation for the cluster.
+- Worker nodes are provisioned through a virtual machine scale set.
+- If you scale up the scale-set, worker nodes automatically join the kubernetes cluster.
+- In-bound access can be controlled by internal load balancer.
+- Outbound traffic can be routed through Firewall, using Route Tables.

 ## Architecture

 The deployment creates the following resources: